DeafMan1983/deafman1983.github.io/posts/hello-world.md

 # Hello World

-Welcome my blog for Linux System - Development and compilation with Gtk4 as statically linked runtime.
+Welcome to my blog for Linux System Development and compilation with **Gtk4** as statically linked runtime.

-Because we would like to create simple portable linux applications for without required installation of very latest version of Gtk4.
+We want to create simple portable Linux applications that don’t require installation of the newest Gtk4 version.